How to Start a Farming Business in South Africa

 Starting a farming business is a big dream for many.
 In a country with such diverse landscapes and climates, South Africa offers a multitude of farming opportunities.

-The good news is that it is possible to start small-scale, localized farming.
+The good news is that it is possible to start small-scale, localised farming.
 You don’t necessarily need expansive hectares of land, pivot irrigation systems, and your own dam.
 You could start a farming business small, and gradually grow it as your demand increases.

 In this quick guide, we’ll cover a few of the most important aspects of how to start a farming business in South Africa.